JinJeon/JinJeon.github.io/search.md

 ---
-title: Search
+title: SEARCH
-excerpt: "Search for a page or post you're looking for"
+excerpt: "SEARCH FOR A PAGE OR POST"
 ---

 {% include site-search.html %}